hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ![](/img/wod-b-process.png "Workshop's creation flow.")

 A﻿s you can see, there's no rocket science here.
 Just common sense.
 Depending on the workshop you wish to create, some obvious requirements should show up.
-A workshop based on a programmatic language, for instance, will require the relevant kernel to be set up on the JupyterHub server.
+A workshop based on a programmatic language, for instance, may require the relevant kernel to be set up on the JupyterHub server.
 The following [page](https://gist.github.com/chronitis/682c4e0d9f663e85e3d87e97cd7d1624) lists all available kernels.

 S﻿ome other workshops might need a proper infrastructure to run on.
 A kubernetes101 workshop for instance could not exist without the presence of a proper Kubernetes cluster.
 The same thing goes for any HPE-related solutions.